 Gather Conditioning for Inversion

 The graph at right compares VP to VS sonic data for a huge number of worldwide rock samples.
-WIT's Dr. Joe Higginbotham realized that a hyperbola fit the data better than the straight line (Castagna's "mudrock line").
-WIT's hyperbolic mudrock line (patent application filed) is described by only one parameter, which is a function of AVA slope over intercept.
+Wave Imaging's Dr. Joe Higginbotham realized that a hyperbola fit the data better than the straight line (Castagna's "mudrock line").
+Wave's hyperbolic mudrock line (patent application filed) is described by only one parameter, which is a function of AVA slope over intercept.
 Thus, we can obtain a VS trend directly from the seismic amplitudes.
 We condition gathers (PSTM or PSDM gathers) as follows: 1) compute a VS curve from the unconditioned slope/intercept volumes; 2) Compute a survey-wide slope scaling parameter that brings the computed VS curve in line with empirical data; 3) calibrate the gathers accordingly.
 In addition to delivering conditioned gathers, we deliver background VS and density volumes for inversion.

 Azimuthal Anisotropy ("Fracture") Analysis